Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Discussion

 In summary, we have formulated the gauge-invariant spin MO in crystalline solids based on quantum mechanics and thermodynamics.
-The properties of the obtained MO have been discussed by performing the model calculations.
-We conclude that the MO well characterizes the magnetic structures of TRSB AFMs.
-In particular, the AMD, which is derived from the tensor decomposition of the MO and is experimentally observable in XMCD measurements, can be regarded as the order parameter of AFMs showing AHE.
-From this perspective, our work implies that the AMD in crystals provides a fundamental viewpoint to investigate the ferromagnetic-related physical responses in AFMs such as AHE, the magneto-optical Kerr effect, and the Nernst effect.
-Further investigation of the relation between the AMD and such responses is left for our future work.
+The direct relationships between the MO and several response tensors have been established in insulators at $T=0$.
+We have classified the allowed physical responses into three types beyond symmetry considerations.
+The properties of the obtained MO have been discussed by performing model calculations.
+We conclude that the MO effectively characterizes the nonrelativistic properties of TRSB AFMs.
+In particular, we confirm that the AMD, derived from the tensor decomposition of the MO and experimentally observable in XMCD measurements, well describes the magnetic properties of AFMs exhibiting AHE in the $d$-wave altermagnet model.
+However, in this work, direct connections between the AMD and the AHE are not demonstrated microscopically beyond symmetry arguments.
+Further investigation into the relationships between the AMD identified in this study and the AHE, as well as ferromagnetism-related physical responses in AFMs such as the magneto-optical Kerr and Nernst effects ~\cite{hayami:prb2018classification, yatsushiro:prb2021classification, hayami:jpsj2024review, smejkal:sciadv2020, smejkal:prx2022spingroup1, smejkal:prx2022spingroup2, solovyev:prb1997, shao:prapp2021, samanta:jappphys2020, sivadas:prl2016, naka:prb2020, naka:prb2021AHEperovskite, attias:prb2024, chen:prb2022, smejkal:natrevmat2022, radaelli:prb2024, mcclarty:prl2024, schiff:prr2025} remains an open issue.